 On November 14, 2006, Khan implemented an amended and restated shareholder rights plan (the "Shareholder Rights Plan") which was approved by the shareholders at Khan's Annual and Special Meeting of Shareholders held on February 15, 2007.
-The terms are contained in the Shareholder Rights Plan Agreement dated as of November 14, 2006 between Khan and Equity Transfer & Trust Company, as rights agent.
+The continuation of the shareholder rights plan was subsequently ratified and approved at an Annual and Special Meeting of Shareholders held on March 24, 2010.
+The terms are contained in the Shareholder Rights Plan Agreement dated as of November 14, 2006 between Khan and Equity Financial Trust Company, as rights agent.
 The Shareholder Rights Plan is intended to provide the Board with sufficient time to explore and develop alternatives for maximizing shareholder value if a take-over bid is made for Khan and to provide every shareholder with an equal opportunity to participate in such bid.
 The Shareholder Rights Plan will be in effect for a period of three years, unless reconfirmed by shareholders.
 A shareholder or any other interested party may obtain a copy of the Shareholder Rights Plan on SEDAR at www.sedar.com.